 The Organization bridges the divide between partners with various backgrounds, language and translation expertise and the unique needs of sign language translation.
 More than 20 translation projects for differing sign language communities are in motions to provide greater access to the Scriptures for an estimated 16 million people.
-For the period from April 1, 2022 to December 31, 2022, we were able to accelerate 66 sign language Bible translation initiatives.
-Our goal over the next 5 years is to see 200+ sign language translation initiatives for Deaf communities worldwide in motion.
+For the year ended December 31, 2023, the Organization was able to accelerate 51 sign language Bible translation initiatives.
+Over the next 5 years, the goal is to see 200+ sign language translation initiatives for Deaf communities worldwide in motion.